Homeostatic plasticity: Developmental plasticity

+Another broad umbrella of plasticity is developmental plasticity.
+It is generally defined as an organism's ability to develop in regards to the environment that it is in, allowing for one encoded genotype to result in multiple phenotypes in the developmental process.
+The mechanism underlying this type of plasticity is the brain and nervous system's ability to adapt to experience and the environment, even if it opposes the genetic composition of an individual.
+Ultimately, these phenotypic changes can influence later health outcomes and the passing on of certain traits to the next generation.

 Role in central pattern generators

-Homeostatic plasticity is also very important in the context of central pattern generators.
+Homeostatic plasticity is also important in the context of central pattern generators.
 Central pattern generators control rhythmic and repeating pattern.
 Moreover, central pattern regulators are crucial for vital functions (i.e. respiration and digestion) and any disruptions can cause immense consequences.
-Therefore, homeostatic plasticity works to stabilize a given activity pattern.
 Central pattern generators maintain their rhythmic activity through homeostatic regulation using various intrinsic and network properties.
 One example of an intrinsic neuronal property is ion channel expression.
 For instance, neuron activity is influenced by the expression of ion channel levels.
 Moreover, changes in membrane voltage are used as feedback signals and those signals can modify the effects of the ion channels.
 Furthermore, the changes allow neurons to adjust and maintain stable activity patterns with various inputs.
 An example of a network property is synaptic reorganization.
 Synaptic reorganization refers to the formation and elimination of neuron connections that change synapse function and is key in brain plasticity.
-Overall homeostatic plasticity is important for central pattern generators, as neuronal properties are modulated in response to environmental changes in order to maintain an appropriate and balanced neural output.
+Overall, homeostatic plasticity is important for central pattern generators, as neuronal properties are modulated in response to environmental changes in order to maintain an appropriate and balanced neural output.

 Role in neurological disorders

-Homeostatic plasticity plays a crucial role in neurological disorders such as epilepsy, autism, Alzheimer's disease, and other neurodegenerative diseases.
+The biological system needs to remain in homeostasis in order to function properly.
+Disease occurs when homeostasis is lost and biological extremes are favored.
+As such, a large number of neurological disorders can arise from a lack of homeostasis, and specific malfunctioning of homeostatic plasticity.
+This can happen in two main ways: through a genetic mutation that directly (through a mechanism or sub-type) impairs the negative feedback system of homeostatic plasticity, or if homeostatic plasticity becomes maladaptive, meaning compensations to fix organizational weaknesses result in destabilization.

+This dysfunction is what contributes to a large number of neurological disorders.
+These include epilepsy, autism spectrum disorder, Alzheimer's disease, addiction, depression, other neurodegenerative diseases, genetic disorders, and schizophrenia.
 In these disorders, neurons ability to maintain stability in response to changes in activity levels or external stimuli is often altered.
+Understanding how pathologies with homeostatic plasticity causes neurodegenerative and behavioral disorders is a crucial step in establishing treatment plans and furthering preventative medicine in regards to this field.